MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 ---

 ### Upgrade a Settlement
+_Expand an existing settlement's size and capabilities, transforming villages into thriving centers of civilization._

 **Skill:** Crafting or Diplomacy

 To upgrade, the settlement must meet **both level and structure prerequisites**: